A Complete Guide to Powder Coating

 Basic facts; don’t skimp on final preparation it will pay it makes the difference between a mediocre finish and a great finish.

-Are you pointing that Gun at Me?
+Are you pointing that gun at me?

 The next part in the process is applying the powder to the components.
 The Powder Coating Machine consists of a hopper that holds the powder, a generator that creates the static electricity to charge the powder and a gun through which the powder is sprayed.